The Store

 With this third number, the Cahiers becomes a playground for artistic and scientific experimentations.
 Within the pages, relations bewteen order and chaos and the opposition between chance and derminism are examined.

-Authors: François Cheval, András Páldi, Jean Daunizeau, Takayo Iida, Yasmine Chemali, Li Lang et Yuki Onodera.
+Authors: François Cheval, András Páldi, Jean Daunizeau, Takayo Iida, Yasmine Chemali, Li Lang and Yuki Onodera.

 Nb of pages: 176